hashbangcode/vlad-docs/usage/variables.md

 __drush_make_force__

 Run drush make *every* time the VM is provisioned.
-Setting to false will only run drush make if a make file has been specified and docroot is empty (if modules directory is not present).
+Setting to false will only run drush make if a make file has been specified and docroot does not contain an existing Drupal codebase.

 default value: false